Making the transition from shod to barefoot.

-So what can you, and your Farrier, and your Veterinarian do to make this transition easy for your horse?
+What can you, and farrier, and your veterinarian can do for your horse

-The first thing for you to do is game plan with your Farrier and your Veterinarian about why you would like to pull your horse’s shoes.
-You may want your Veterinarian to take some x-rays of your horse's hooves to make sure the future barefoot hoof has internal structures that can support your horse.
+- The first thing for you to do is game plan with your farrier and your veterinarian about why you would like to pull your horse’s shoes.
+You may want your veterinarian to take some x-rays of your horse’s hooves to make sure the future barefoot hoof has internal structures that can support your horse.
 This will also tell you how thin the sole is, which is a huge factor in barefoot success.

 - Footing.
 How is your arena footing, your paddock footing, your walkway and barnyard footing?
 Rocky, hard, or unforgiving footing will usually be trickier for your newly barefooted horse to adjust to.
 Plan on limiting time in these areas and/or use protective boots.